 The itinerary today will be flexible depending on our previous successes but en-route to the picturesque coastal town of Labuanbajo we shall make at least one stop for the enigmatic Flores Monarch, a species restricted to sub-montane forest in West Flores.
 Night in Labuanbajo.

 Today we take a speedboat to Komodo Island, home of the legendary Komodo Dragons.
-Obviously this beast, which can reach over 3m in length, is high on the agenda, as is Yellow-crested Cockatoo, a critically endangered species at one of its last remaining strongholds.
+Obviously this beast, which can reach over three metres in length, is high on the agenda, as is Yellow-crested Cockatoo, a critically endangered species at one of its last remaining strongholds.
 Birds are noticeably confiding on the island, especially the Orange-footed Scrubfowls and Green Junglefowls.
-Other species include Wallace’s Heleia, Lemon-bellied White-eye, Sunda Collared Dove, Black-naped Tern and Beach Thick Knee.
+Other species include Wallace's Heleia, Lemon-bellied White-eye, Sunda Collared Dove, Black-naped Tern and Beach Thick Knee.
 Night in Labuanbajo.